-Our board committees assist the board in overseeing the Company's exposure to various risks by reviewing specific risk areas that have been delegated by the board to each committee.
+Our board committees assist the board in overseeing the Company's exposure to various risks by reviewing specific risk areas delegated by the board to each committee.
 The Audit Committee's support of the board includes overseeing the Company's ERM process and compliance with legal and regulatory requirements, including those that may be related to environmental and climate-related requirements.
 The Nominating and Corporate Governance Committee's support includes overseeing the Company's key environmental (including the impacts of climate change), product stewardship, health and safety, sustainability and corporate social responsibility policies and strategies.
-The Compensation and Management Development Committee's support includes overseeing the Company's key policies and strategies regarding the attraction, retention and development of talent, including inclusion, diversity and equity initiatives, as well as our CEO's annual performance evaluation, which includes a performance assessment category of ESG leadership that encompasses the development, integration and execution of ESG strategy and progress on ESG initiatives as part of the Company's overall business strategy.
+The Compensation and Management Development Committee's support includes overseeing the Company's key policies and strategies regarding the attraction, retention and development of talent, including inclusion, diversity and equity (ID&E) initiatives, as well as evaluating our CEO's annual performance, including evaluation of leadership in sustainability, which includes the development, integration and execution of our sustainability strategy as part of the Company's overall business strategy.

 Members of senior management review these delegated risks with each committee, and the committees provide regular reports to the full board.
-Members of senior management and our ESG Steering Committee also periodically provide updates to the board and its committees regarding the Company's key ESG strategies, policies, programs and initiatives (including those relating to climate change) and progress across our ESG framework.
+Members of senior management and our Sustainability Steering Committee also periodically provide updates to the board and its committees regarding the Company's key sustainability strategies, policies, programs and initiatives (including those relating to climate change) and progress across our sustainability framework.